wikimedia/mediawiki-extensions-Wikibase/docs/topics/entitytypes.md

 * entity-id-lookup-callback (client only)
   * A callback for creating an [EntityIdLookup] to resolve Title instances to EntityIds for entities of this types
 * prefetching-term-lookup-callback
   * A callable that returns a [PrefetchingTermLookup] instance.
 When no callback is provided for an entity type, a `NullPrefetchingTermLookup` is used as a fallback.
-The `PrefetchingTermLookup` is used to prefetch terms for all entities that appear on the page in all languages in the `LanguageFallbackChain` to minimize the number of term lookups when an entity page is being rendered.
+The `PrefetchingTermLookup` is used to prefetch terms for all entities that appear on the page in all languages in the `TermLanguageFallbackChain` to minimize the number of term lookups when an entity page is being rendered.
 This happens in `LanguageFallbackLabelDescriptionLookupFactory::newLabelDescriptionLookup`.

 Extensions that wish to register an entity type should use the [WikibaseRepoEntityTypes] and/or [WikibaseClientEntityTypes] hooks to provide additional entity type definitions.
 (See @ref md_docs_topics_hooks-php)